IT'S NEVER TOO

 LATE TO LEARN

-May 29th: lawyer Bronwyn Weir on building insurance reforms, and a cladding update.
+May 29th: lawyer Bronwyn Weir spoke on building insurance reforms, and a cladding update.
 Her 43 minute recorded Zoom presentation with slides, and its link, have gone by email to financial members, as well as a link to an excellent podcast (highly recommended - listen in your car) of Bronwyn's address.

 Navigating Reform and Understanding Defects